Gamer08YT/Gamer08YT/README.md

 Also i am happy to assist the manufacturer in the German-speaking region, for example, and occasionally provide Ubiquiti with UniFi Talk SIP templates.

+### Current Projects

+I am currently working extensively on circuit board design and the development of the corresponding software.

+My main project at the moment is building a CNC milling machine that I developed myself.

+The machine will be capable of milling, printing, engraving, plotting, laser cutting, and pick and place operations.

 #### I have linked some of my projects:

 - https://github.com/Gamer08YT/UniFi-SFP-Wizard